 voicemail, you won’t get any responses at all.

 Here are some effective voicemail script bullet points that

-can be used to stay on track while keeping your tone and delivery casual:
+can be used to stay on track while keeping your tone and delivery friendly and casual:

 - Your name